harry7557558/harry7557558/list-of-projects.md

 I learned the solution to homogeneous linear systems and applied it to balancing chemical equations.
 I implemented a chemical equation parser in JavaScript, a rational number class, and a Gaussian elimination solver.
 I applied integer congruence properties to find multiple rational solutions for linear systems with a nonzero solution space rank.

+# Non-Programming Projects

+TODO &ndash;
+Yes, I do have a list, must be something related to my [favorite colors and animals](https://github.com/harry7557558#user-profile-frame).
+Coming (probably) soon.

 # Academic Publications

-Not listed on this page – at least at this time considering I'm still an undergraduate student, but I'm pretty sure you can find my Google Scholar profile if you stalk me hard enough.
+Not listed on this page – considering I've realized I'm not a fan of choosing a research topic and working on stuff only to make reviewers happy.
+But I'm pretty sure you can find my Google Scholar profile if you stalk me hard enough.